cirmaciu/compare-media-queries/README.md

 - Media types (in this order): `all`, `screen`, `print`, other types
 - Modifiers: `min`, `max`
 - Features: `width`, `height`, `resolution`, other
+- Values: ascending order

 If specifity is same for both queries, values are compared.
+If modifier `max` is used, values are sorted in descending order.

 ## Future
 - sort by multiple conditions in query